-Section 5AA of the Water Act 2000 provides for the watercourse identification map that identifies the known extent of watercourses and drainage features that are managed under the Water Act 2000.
+Section 5AA of the Water Act 2000 provides for the watercourse identification map that identifies the known extent of watercourses and drainage features that are managed under the Water Act 2000, and is available at the following link: www.business.qld.gov.au/industry/water/managing-accessing/accessing-water/authorisations/watercourse-map.
 Please be aware that the majority of minor watercourses and drainage features in Queensland have not yet been mapped, as indicated in the mapping, and therefore it should not be the only source of information that is relied upon when interpreting the SDAP provisions or identifying assessment triggers.